If I join the NROTC program am I obligated to complete it?

 Uniforms are worn on Tuesdays and Midshipmen are expected to wear their uniforms to their regular university classes on that day.
 Uniforms are also worn for flag detail and formal military occasions.

 What kind of military training do we receive?

 In Naval Science classes, customs and courtesies, navigation, naval propulsion, weapons, and leadership are among the topics studied.
 In the weekly lab session the entire battalion receives training in close order drill and attends seminars concerning issues that officers in the Navy and Marine Corps may deal with in their careers.

 What restrictions apply to someone who is considering NROTC at Purdue?

-In order to be eligible for the NROTC Program, you must be a United States citizen, at least 17 years of age, not older than 25 years by 30 June of the year you will be commissioned, and be found physically qualified.
+In order to be eligible for the NROTC Program, you must be a United States citizen, you must be at least 17 years of age on or before 1 September of the year of enrollment and less than 27 years of age on 31 December of the year you expect to commission, and be found physically qualified.
 If you have prior service in any of the branches of the Armed Forces, you may still join the program.
 A waiver may even be granted if you exceed the age requirements.
 Being married and having children should not discourage you from applying.

 How important is physical fitness?

 Physical fitness is extremely important.
 Each semester, you will take a Physical Readiness Test, or PRT.
 The PRT consists of a height/weight screening, sit-ups, push-ups, and a 1.5 mile run.
 The passing of a swimming exam is also required of each midshipman in order to get commissioned.
 Establishing good physical fitness habits as a Midshipman is critical your career as an officer.